 Kevin holds a PhD in music composition from the University Pennsylvania, an MA in music composition from Stony Brook University and a BA in music from Princeton Unversity, where he was awarded the Edward R. Cone award in music, and the Louis Sudler Prize in the Arts.
 His teachers have included Dan Trueman, Steve Mackey, Peter Winkler, Margaret Schedel, and Ray Anderson.
-He is currently pursuing a PhD in music composition from the University of Pennsylvania where he studies with James Primosch, Jay Reise, and Anna Weesner.
+He is currently pursuing a PhD in music composition from the University of Pennsylvania where he studies with Anna Weesner and James Primosch.

 Kevin is also a public radio junkie, having interned for NPR’s Weekend All Things Considered program, hosted by Guy Raz.
 He is the editor and podcast host of Jazz Speaks, the official blog of The Jazz Gallery, one of New York’s premiere venues for new improvised music.